 I would have loved to have browsed the shops but knew I’d need a child-free day for that.
 And a new credit card.
 And possibly a new husband that was happy for me to spend all of our money 🙂 Instead, we spent some time enjoying Main Beach, writing our names in the sand and having a paddle which was just as much fun.

 As it was the school holidays there were special activities running at the Twin Waters Resort while we were there.
 On our last day there was a bouncy castle (known as a jumping castle in Australia – I still can’t get used to saying it).
 The kids bounced off their breakfast even though it was unbelievably hot at 10am.
 When I told them it was time to leave, the boys started to cry and told me they were staying and I’d have to go home without them.
 Reuben even stomped off out of sight to find “somewhere new to live”, but a minute later he peeped around a bush to make sure we hadn’t really left him behind.
 I had to make them a promise that we will come back again, and next time for a much longer break.
 Three days was great, but to really recharge I think a week or two would be much better as I wanted to spend more time enjoying the resort as well as exploring the local attractions.
+Rainbow Beach isn’t too far away too so it would be fun to do a beach drive up the coast in a 4×4 on our next trip.

-*I received press rates for our stay to review Novotel Twin Waters.
+- This post contains compensated links.
+I received press rates for our stay to review Novotel Twin Waters.
 I also received complimentary bike hire.
 All opinions are my own.